What to Know about Bikes on Campus

 Bicyclists are subject to the same rules of the road as motor vehicle drivers.
 The maximum speed limit on roadways is 25 mph, except where posted otherwise.
 In driveways and parking lots it is 10 mph.
 Within 10 feet of a pedestrian, 5 mph.

-Besides the Dismount Zone, there are Other California vehicle code laws bicyclists should know:
+Besides the Walk Zone, there are Other California vehicle code laws bicyclists should know:

 you cannot ride a bicycle while wearing headphones